 1. Strengthen your ankles.

-Work your entire leg and hip structure,
+Work your entire leg and hip structure, including

-occur when someone loses their balance and their
+when someone loses their balance and their

 foot twists at the ankle -- and their ankle isn't